alexpusch/streamable_buffers/README.md

 ### ReaderStream
 A Duplex stream that reader from a readable stream such as a file or network readable streams and emits the binary array items.

-## browser API

-### StreamableBuffers.fetch(url)
-Initiate an XmlHttpRequest to receive the requested url

-### StreamableBuffers.fetch(url).onData(callback)
-As soon as the request initiated by fetch receive enough bytes, the callback passed to onData is called.
-This callback receives an arrayBuffer containing the current binary element.